Lazarillo de Tormes

-The Life of Lazarillo de Tormes and of His Fortunes and Adversities (La vida de Lazarillo de Tormes y de sus fortunas y adversidades /es/) is a Spanish novella, published anonymously because of its anticlerical content.
-The oldest editions were published in 1554 in four locations : Alcalá de Henares, Burgos and Medina del Campo in Spain and Antwerp in the Spanish Netherlands.
-It is assumed that they were not the original edition of the novella, which was published at an unknown date.
-The Alcalá de Henares edition adds some episodes which were most likely written by a second author.
+The Life of Lazarillo de Tormes and of His Fortunes and Adversities (Spanish: La vida de Lazarillo de Tormes y de sus fortunas y adversidades; /es/) is a Spanish novella, published anonymously because of its anticlerical content.
+The oldest editions were published in 1554 in four locations: Alcalá de Henares, Burgos, and Medina del Campo in Spain and Antwerp in the Spanish Netherlands.
+It is assumed that it is not the original edition of the novella, since scholars believe that a now-lost original may have preceded it.
+The Alcalá de Henares edition adds some episodes that a second author most likely wrote.
 Lazarillo de Tormes is the first book establishing the style of the picaresque satirical novel.

 Summary

 Lázaro is a boy of humble origins from Salamanca.
 After his stepfather is accused of thievery, his mother asks a wily blind beggar to take on Lazarillo (little Lázaro) as his apprentice.
-Lázaro develops his cunning while serving the blind beggar and several other masters, while also learning to take on his father's practice.
+Lázaro develops his cunning while serving the blind beggar and several other masters, and also learns to take up his father's practice.